YLiyxr/yliyxr.github.io/_pages/about.md

 - *2020*: <a href='https://aaai.org/conference/aaai/aaai-21/'>AAAI 2021</a> Program Committee

 # 💬 Reading Records
-I am trying to read more books in 2024.
+I am trying to read more books since 2024.
 To keep myself more motivated, I will list the books I have finished reading with some comments.
 - ***Hit Refresh*: Empathy and culture** [Jan, 2024]

 There are many summarized principles by Satya in this book on working and building company's culture.
 Satya has his very unique perception about empathy given his personal experiences.
 I am more curious about how he had climbed the ladder over time and what were the turning points in his career before he was given the chance and stage to lead.